 The outcome of litigation or arbitration in which we are involved from time to time is unpredictable, and an adverse decision in any such matter could have a material adverse effect on our financial condition, results of operations, cash flows and equity.
 The size, nature and complexity of our business make us susceptible to investigations, claims, disputes, enforcement actions, litigation and other legal proceedings, particularly those involving governments.
 From time to time, we are defendants in a number of litigation matters and are involved in a number of arbitration matters.
 These actions may divert financial and management resources that would otherwise be used to benefit our operations.
 The results of these or new matters may be unfavorable to us.
 Although we maintain insurance policies, they may not be adequate to protect us from all material judgments and expenses related to current or future claims and may not cover the conduct that is the subject of the litigation or arbitration.
 Desired levels of insurance may not be available in the future at economical prices or at all.
 In addition, the results of litigation or arbitration can be difficult to predict, including litigation involving jury trials.
 Accordingly, our current judgment as to the likelihood of our loss (or our current estimate as to the potential range of loss, if applicable) with respect to any particular litigation or arbitration matter may be wrong.
-A significant judgment or arbitration award against us arising out of any of our current or future litigation or arbitration matters could have a material adverse effect on our business, financial condition, results of operations, cash flows and equity.
+A significant judgment or arbitration award against us arising out of any of our current or future litigation or arbitration matters could have a material adverse effect on our business, if adverse effect on our business, cash flows and equity.

 Third parties have claimed in the past, and may claim in the future, that we are infringing directly or indirectly upon their intellectual property rights, and third parties may infringe upon our intellectual property rights.
 Many of the markets we serve are characterized by vigorous protection and pursuit of intellectual property rights, which often has resulted in protracted and expensive litigation.
-Our efforts to gain awards of contracts and ensure a competitive position in the market depends in part on our ability to ensure that our intellectual property is protected, that our intellectual property rights are not diluted or subject to misuse, and that we are able to license certain third-party intellectual property on reasonable terms.
-Third parties have claimed in the past, and may claim in the future, that we are infringing directly or indirectly upon their intellectual property rights, and we may be found to be infringing or to have infringed directly or indirectly upon those intellectual property rights.
+Our efforts to gain awards of contracts and ensure a competitive position in the market depends in part on our ability to ensure that our intellectual property is protected, that our intellectual property rights are not diluted or subject to misuse, and that we are able to license certain thirdparty intellectual property on reasonable terms.
+Third parties have claimed in the past, and may claim in the future, that we are infringing directly or indirectly upon their intellectual property rights.
 Claims of infringement might also require us to enter into costly royalty or license agreements.
 Our patents and other intellectual property may be challenged, invalidated, misappropriated or circumvented by third parties.
 Moreover, we may not be able to obtain royalty or license agreements on terms acceptable to us, or at all.